top of page

 Git repository is here: https://gitlab.com/f4301

-Thank you: We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Thank you: We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) DG, DAS, ECR-Lauch, Discovery Horizons & RTI programs, as well as the New Frontiers in Research Fund Exploration program.

 NSERC_RGB.jpg